 How popular is the baby name Manaaki in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Manaaki and check out all the blog posts that mention the name Manaaki.
+Plus, check out all the blog posts that mention the name Manaaki.

 According to the New Zealand Department of Internal Affairs and the Maori Language Commission (Te Taura Whiri i te Reo Maori), the country’s most popular Maori names during the second half of 2014 and the first half of 2015 were Maia and Nikau.

 Here are the top 10 Maori girl names and boy names of 2014/2015: